XuanLeee/BasicPHP/README.md

 S5: Log file

-Show user login email and time.
+Log.txt will show all the user login email and login time.

 Allow normal user to clean the file and other users will see Logs Cleared: by User ID.